 Then ethanoic acid reacts with PCl3 / PCl5 to give carboxylic acid chloride, ethanoyl chloride.

 Ethanol reacts with PCC to give ethanal.
-Ethanal is an aldehyde compound./
+Ethanal is an aldehyde compound.

 Next, ethanal reacts with dilute NaOH or KOH.
 This reaction is the aldol condensation.
 Then given mixture is heated to prepare 2-butenal which has an alkene group and carbonyl group.
 Next, 2-butenal reacts with H2 in the presence of catalyst.
 It hydrogenize alkene group to alkane and convert aldehyde group to alcohol group.
 It gives butanol as the product.

 Finally ethanoyl chloride reacts with butanol to give our product, butyl ethanoate.
 In this reaction, HCl is produced as a by product.

 Butyl ethanoate shows reactions of ester compounds.
 Reducing esters, hydrolysis of esters are some example reactions.